Flipez/mvg-scraper/README.md

 ![](public/logo.png)
 # mvg-observatory
-This is a private project developed for the purpose of a academic thesis with explicit premission from SWM.
+This is a project developed for the purpose of an academic thesis with explicit premission from SWM.

 ## Usage restrictions from the SWM/MVG Imprint do apply to all users